Dilepton Radiation from Strongly Interacting Systems: Experimental aspects of dilepton spectroscopy

 \subsection{The dilepton signal}

 The 6-fold differential production probability for dileptons in covariant form reads

 Here $E_{+-}$ and $p_{+-}$ denote the lepton energies and momenta, respectively.
-The common choice for the six independent coordinates, which characterize the emission of the virtual photon in the beam system, are typically taken to be the invariant mass $M_{\ell\ell}$, the transverse momentum $q_{\perp}$, the rapidity $y$, the polar $\theta$ and the azimuthal emission $\varphi$ angles of the virtual photon relative to the beam axis, and the decay axis of the lepton pair relative to the emission axis of the virtual photon in the photon rest frame $\alpha_h$ (helicity angle).
-In case electrons are observed ($m_\ell = m_e \ll M_{\ell\ell}$), the invariant mass can be well approximated using the geometric mean of the lepton momenta as
+A common choice for the six independent coordinates, which characterize the emission of the virtual photon in the beam system, is typically taken to be the invariant mass $M_{\ell\ell}$, the transverse momentum $q_{\perp}$, the rapidity $y$, and the azimuthal emission angle $\phi$ of the virtual photon relative to the beam axis, as well as the helicity angle $\alpha_h$.
+Another choice for the angles are the two independent lepton decay angles in the virtual photon rest frame $\vartheta_l$ and $\varphi_l$ (\mycf in Fig.\ref{fig:ref-frame}).